David-OConnor/saturn/README.rst

  - range_dt: Iterate over datetimes, with a customizable interval.
 Similar to builtin range.
 Lazy.
  - fix_naive: Convert a timezone-naive datetime to an aware one.
  - move_tz: Change a datetime from one timezone to another.
+ - combine: Similar to datetime.datetime.combine, but always tz-aware.
  - timedelta: Same as datetime.timedelta; you don't have to import datetime.